Frequently Asked Questions

 Application

 • Each round of applications will specify a deadline.
 Late submissions will not be accepted.
-Prospective applicants are strongly encouraged to submit applications in advance of the deadline to allow time for any problems that may occur in the submission process.
+Prospective applicants are strongly encouraged to submit applications in advance of the deadline to allow time for any technical difficulties that may occur in the submission process.

 • Visit the Program Application page for information about current applications.